 Commentary And My Personal Takeaway

-Even though we transcendence all living things on this planet, at least with potential, we still remain animals deep inside.
+Even though we transcendence all living things on this planet we still remain animals deep inside.
 The main difference is that we have technology.
 We are like monkeys with smartphones.

 One consequence of the fact that man is a social animal is that the lives in a state of tension between values associated with individuality and values associated with conformity.”